Cross-domain Recommender Systems via Multimodal Domain Adaptation: Proposed Method

 \section{Proposed Method}

-This section presents the proposed approach, starting with a discussion on feature extraction methods, including textual and visual feature extraction from reviews and product images.
-The detailed approach concerning feature fusion in the collaborative filtering framework for source and target domain preference prediction is discussed next.
-Finally, we discuss our proposed semi-supervised domain adaptation method for embedding alignment between the source and target domain, leveraging textual, visual, and implicit feedback.
+\adamya{This section introduces the proposed approach.
+Initially, we delve into the methods of feature extraction, encompassing textual and visual features extracted from reviews and product images.
+Subsequently, we elaborate on the approach regarding feature fusion within the collaborative filtering framework, focusing on predicting preferences in both the source and target domains.
+Finally, we explore our devised semi-supervised domain adaptation method, aimed at aligning embeddings between both domains.
+This adaptation leverages textual, visual, and implicit feedback data for alignment.}

-In the sequel, $\mathbf{R}$ denotes the partially observed implicit interaction matrix, and $\mathbf{\hat{R}}$ is the corresponding dense prediction matrix.
-The entry $\mathbf{R}_{u i}=1$ denotes that the user $u$ interacted with an item $i$, otherwise $\mathbf{R}_{u i}=0$. $\mathbf{U_{lf}}$, $\mathbf{U_{tf}}$ and $\mathbf{U_{vf}}$ denote the latent factor matrix of users generated from interaction, textual and visual data, respectively. $\mathbf{V_{lf}}$, $\mathbf{V_{tf}}$ and $\mathbf{V_{vf}}$ denote the latent factor matrix of users generated from interaction, textual and visual data, respectively. $M$ and $N$ represent the number of users and items, respectively. \textit{The superscripts $s$ and $t$ denote source and target domains}.
-For example, $\mathbf{R^s}$ and $\mathbf{R^t}$ refer to the interaction matrix in source and target domains, respectively.
-Given $\mathbf{R^s}$ and $\mathbf{R^t}$, partially observed interaction matrices, the task is to predict preferences corresponding to unobserved entries in the target domain interaction matrix $\mathbf{R^t}$.
+In the subsequent section, $\mathbf{R}$ denotes the implicit interaction matrix, and $\mathbf{\hat{R}}$ is the corresponding dense prediction matrix.
+The entry $\mathbf{R}_{u i}=1$ denotes that the user $u$ interacted with an item $i$, otherwise $\mathbf{R}_{u i}=0$. $\mathbf{U_{lf}}$, $\mathbf{U_{tf}}$ and $\mathbf{U_{vf}}$ denote the latent factor matrix of \adamya{$M$} users generated from interaction, textual and visual data, respectively.
+Similarly, $\mathbf{V_{lf}}$, $\mathbf{V_{tf}}$ and $\mathbf{V_{vf}}$ denote the latent factor matrix of \adamya{$N$} items generated from interaction, textual and visual data, respectively. \adamya{\textit{In our work, the superscript $s$ is used for source domain, and likewise, $t$ for target domain.}.} For example, \adamya{$\mathbf{R^s}$ refers to the interaction matrix in source domain and $\mathbf{R^t}$ refers to that in target domain.} Given $\mathbf{R^s}$ and $\mathbf{R^t}$, partially observed interaction matrices, the task is to predict preferences corresponding to unobserved entries in the target domain interaction matrix $\mathbf{R^t}$.

-\subsection{Feature Extraction approaches}
+\subsection{Feature Extraction Approaches}

-In this section, we discuss the feature extraction models of individual domains.
-The same approaches are followed for both source and target domains. \textit{Notation without any superscript denotes a general notation for a domain.}
+In this section, we discuss the feature extraction process that we have followed for both source and target domains. \textit{Notation without any superscript denotes a general notation for a domain.}